-Led by the Oklahoma Conservation Commission (OCC), Oklahoma's Nonpoint Source Management program ranks second in the nation for the number of waterbody improvements documented on the Environmental Protection Agency's (EPA) "Nonpoint Source Success Stories" website (https://www.epa.gov/nps/nonpoint-source-success-stories).
-As of late 2016, these 53 stories represent the results of cooperative efforts between the local Natural Resources Conservation Service (NRCS), OCC, Conservation Districts, and volunteer landowners/producers to implement conservation practices to improve water quality.
+Led by the Oklahoma Conservation Commission (OCC), Oklahoma's Nonpoint Source Management program ranks first in the nation for the number of waterbody improvements documented on the Environmental Protection Agency's (EPA) "Nonpoint Source Success Stories" website.
+As of 2020, there are 85 approved "Success Stories" and 4 "Success Stories" pending USEPA approval (Figure 4).
+These "Success Stories" represent the results of cooperative efforts between the local Natural Resources Conservation Service (NRCS), OCC, Conservation Districts, and volunteer landowners/producers to implement conservation practices to improve water quality.
 These successes represent streams that have been removed from the State's list of impaired waters (i.e., 303d List) for documented improvement in one or more water quality parameters.
 Candidates for success stories must meet stringent criteria that support likelihood of improvement due to conservation activities and management in the upstream watershed.